Jpoker01/gareth-odyssey-unity-game/README.md

 # The Gareth Odyssey

-*A 2D educational platformer through the historical eras of Crete.*
+*A 2D pixel-art platformer through the historical eras of Crete.*

-AVAILABLE ONLINE AT

 Play as **Gareth Owens**, archaeologist and Cretan-script scholar, who recovers lost artefacts in vivid dreams of the island's past to fill his fledgling museum